Guido Crosetto: Business career in the defense sector

-Minister of the Defence
+Minister of Defence

 In 2022, a snap election was called after the 2022 Italian government crisis which brought to the fall of the national unity government of Mario Draghi opposed by FdI, in a record-low voter turnout election, Brothers of Italy became the largest party in the country, gaining more than 26% of votes and the centre-right coalition won a clear majority in both houses.
 Crosetto did not run in the election, however, he campaigned for FdI and its leader, Meloni.
 On 22 October 2022, Crosetto was appointed Minister of Defence in the government led by Meloni herself, who became the first woman to serve as Prime Minister of Italy.

 As a minister, Crosetto became one of the most vocal supporters of Ukraine against the Russian invasion.
 In February 2023, he stated that the Ukrainian resistance was "a battle for freedom, a battle for international law, a battle for Europe".
 Moreover he added that the NATO's military support to Volodymyr Zelenskyy's government prevented the break out of World War III, which would have been inevitable if "Russian tanks reached Kyiv".
 Due to his statements, Crosetto has often been the target of attacks from members of the Russian government and elite.
-Former president Dmitry Medvedev labeled him as a "foolish", while Yevgeny Prigozhin, founder of the Wagner Group, heavily insulted him.
+Former president Dmitry Medvedev labeled him as "foolish", while Yevgeny Prigozhin, founder of the Wagner Group, heavily insulted him.
 On 15 March, the Italian newspaper Il Foglio reported that the Wagner Group put a 15 million euro bounty on Crosetto.

+During his ministry, Crosetto often criticized the migration policies promoted by Germany and its chancellor Olaf Scholz.

+In May 2024, he criticized Israel's actions during the Rafah offensive in the Gaza Strip.
+After a few days, he expressed opposition to the use of Western-supplied weapons for attacks inside Russia and stressed the need to "leave open the possibility of negotiating an immediate truce and initiating peace talks in the coming months."

+On 10 October 2024, Israeli troops opened fire at three UNIFIL positions in South Lebanon, including UNIFIL's main base at Naqoura, in the area of responsibility of the Italian contingent.
+The attack damaged communication systems between the base and the UNIFIL command in Naqoura.
+Crosetto described the attack as a "possible war crime" and urgently summoned the Israeli ambassador to Italy over the events that occurred at the UNIFIL bases, where Italian personnel operate.
+He also contacted Israeli Defense Minister Yoav Gallant for a discussion and a formal protest asking for guarantees on the safety of Italian personnel and UNIFIL bases.